 Get in touch with us at Learning Pool and let our Learning Design experts guide you in creating the perfect digital blend for your organization.

-Since joining Learning Pool over a year ago, Lisa has worked with a variety of clients including Pizza Hut, Merck, The FA and Swiss Re.
+Since joining Learning Pool in 2018, Lisa has worked with a variety of clients including Pizza Hut, Merck, The FA and Swiss Re.
 Having spent her career developing and delivering training to a wide range of audiences, Lisa believes that ‘putting yourself in their shoes’ is the most effective way to engage learners in a memorable e-learning experience.
 She is passionate about delivering the solution that’s right for your organisation.

 As a busy mum of two, Lisa spends her spare time ferrying kids from one activity to the next.
 When she does get a minute to herself, she enjoys nothing more than a good book.
 She does her best to keep fit and is very proud of running the half marathon last year.
 Oh, and she bakes a mean cake!